douglaz/psl/GettingStarted:CLI.md

 truth:
   Lives : lives_truth.txt
 ```
 In the `predicate` section, we list all the predicates that will be used in logical rules that define the model.
 The keyword `open` indicates that we want to infer some substitutions of this predicate while `closed` indicates that this predicate is fully observed.
-I.e. all substitutions of this predicate have observed truth values and will behave as evidence for the open predicates.
+I.e. all substitutions of this predicate have known values and will behave as evidence for inference.

 For our simple example, we fully observe the network of people that know each other and thus, `knows` is a closed predicate.
-We know living locations for some of the people in the network but wish to infer the others, making `lives` a closed predicate.
+We know living locations for some of the people in the network but wish to infer the others, making `lives` an open predicate.

 In the `observations` section, for each predicate for which we have observations, we specify the name of the `.txt` file containing the observations.
 For example, `knows_obs.txt` and `lives_obs.txt` specifies which people know each other and where some of these people live, respectively.